FAQ: Questions Asked Frequently: Approximating the -width

 Suppose $\sigma = (v_1,\dots,v_n)$ is the resulting variable ordering.
 Consider an arbitrary vertex $v_k$ in a semiring node $L$.
 Following the argument in the proof of Theorem~\ref{thm:faqKblocks}, we can see that $U^\sigma_k \subseteq B \cup U(L)$.
 From Lemma~\ref{lmm:lowerboundLogic} and from the fact that $\rho^*$ is subadditive, it follows that

 The rest of the proof is identical to that of Theorem~\ref{thm:faqKblocks}. \ep

 Note that requiring different copies of the same variable to be consecutive is not necessary for $\InsideOut$ to work.
 The algorithm works even if we consider them to be different variables on the same domain.
 However, the collapsing of different copies back to the original copy is needed for the rigor of the definition of $\EVO(\varphi, \calF(\D_I))$.
+Note also that Theorem~\ref{thm:faqLogic} implies Theorem~\ref{thm:faq2blocks} and Theorem~\ref{thm:faqKblocks}.